salcedoe/MtMdocs/docs/matlabBasics/Logical.md

 ## Combining Logical Arrays using Logical Operations

 As in life, sometimes you need more than one input to make a decision.
 Maybe you want a unanimous decision (all trues).
-Or maybe you want something a little more ambiguous: if one of these is true, we'll go with it.
+Or maybe you want something a little more ambiguous: if just one of these is true, then we'll go with it.

 Logical operations allow you to combine two logical arrays into a single logical array.
 These operations are like boolean math: you take two booleans, and get one boolean back.
 What you get back depends on the logical operation you use.